vHCF-Facility-Team/vHCF-SOPs/docs/airports/Kona/tower.md

 1. Advise aircraft on an **instrument** approach to fly the published missed approach and to contact HNL_05_CTR.
 2. Advise aircraft on a **visual** approach fly runway heading, climb and maintain 4,000ft and contact HNL_05_CTR.
+3. Alternatively, the following vectors can be given:
+   1. RWY 17: Authorized headings 165 CW 350.
+No prominent obstacles.
+   2. RWY 35: Authorized headings 175 CW 005.
+No prominent obstacles.

 ## 4.5 - Closed Traffic